openminted/alvis-docker/documentation/guidelines.md

-# Guidelines to define a OpenMinTeD runnable module based on a dockerized Alvis engine
+# HOWTO: Build an OpenMinTeD runnable component based on AlvisNLP/ML docker image

-This document describes how to setup OpenMinTeD runnable modules from the Alvis components.
-We use the [Alvis framework](https://github.com/Bibliome/alvisnlp) packaged as a docker image (available into docker hub) with all its components and required ressources.
-The guidelines do not concern aspect dockerizing Alvis, docker is here for the purpose of deployment and running of the Alvis engine (see [here](https://github.com/openminted/alvis-docker) for information about the Alvis docker image).
-The guidelines specifically describe how Alvis `plans` are used to adapt components as runnable modules and how the modules are described to fit OpenMinTeD requirements.
+This document describes how to setup an OpenMinTeD runnable component from the AlvisNLP/ML modules.

+We use the [AlvisNLP/ML framework](https://github.com/Bibliome/alvisnlp) packaged as a docker image (available into docker hub) that includes all AlvisNLP/ML modules and ressources.
+The guidelines specifically describe how AlvisNLP/ML "plans" are used to adapt modules as runnable components and how the components are described to fit OpenMinTeD requirements.

-{% blurb style='tip', title='Important notice' %}
+## Requirements

+* `docker` version XXX
+* 4Gb available in RAM/filesystem?
+XXX
-This procedure requires docker to be intalled and 4Go of free space.
-You will also need XML and Java skills for in-depth configurations.
+* Basic XML and Java knowledge for in-depth configuration

-{% endblurb %}
+## AlvisNLP/ML Basics

+[AlvisNLP/ML framework](https://github.com/Bibliome/alvisnlp) is a corpus processing engine that features a library of processing modules.
+These library includes modules for tokenization, sentence splitting, POS-tagging, parsing, NER, relation extraction, etc.

+Users run AlvisNLP/ML

+AlvisNLP
 Before going further, let's define the notion of plan into Alvis.
 A plan is a preconfigured receipt using the Alvis elementary components in order to define a specific runable module.
 These runnable modules are workflows but in this OpenMinTeD context they are seen as OpenMinTeD compatible modules.
 Thus, rather than composing several modules, a plan here lets us just adapt an Alvis component to an OpenMinTeD module by preparing the interface for its inputs, outputs and parameters.

 ## Define a runnable module with an Alvis plan